brisbie/brisbie/README.md

 ### A bit about me

-I like video games, movies, rainy days and coding. 🖥️
+I like video games, movies, movies and coding. 🖥️

 I am currently learning the basics of software development. 🌱